top of page

 NEWS AND EVENTS

 The American Library Association keep an Over The Rainbow Recommended Book List, which is an annual compilation of the best LGBT literature and nonfiction.
-I was excited to learn in January of 2019 that Out For Queer Blood had been named one of the best LGBTQ history books for the year.
+I was excited to learn that Out For Queer Blood had been named one of the best LGBTQ history books published in 2017-2018.
 I was also thrilled to see that my friend, Robert Fieseler, had also been named.
 His book, Tinderbox, continues to tell the story of the Up Stairs Lounge.

 You can see the list of history books honored by the Over the Rainbow Committee here.

-From late June of 2017 through July of 2018, I shared a home with a roommate named Peta Mni.
-We might still be living together, except that he died very suddenly on July 31, 2018.
+Starting in June of 2017, I shared a home with a roommate named Peta Mni, who died very suddenly in July of 2018.

 During the year we lived together, Peta was busily at work on a master's degree, which he was completing on-line at the New School.
 A major focus of his thesis research was the story of an ancestor of his named John William McGrath whom Peta believed to have been in a same-sex relationship with a man named Daniel Webster Benson.
 Benson died in 1919 during the Spanish Influenza epidemic, and when McGrath died some years later, he was buried in Benson's plot.